Climate control for your body

 In cooler months, layering merino will trap air between garments increasing insulation and retaining warmth.
 It also has additional warming properties as it can absorb up to 30% of its own weight in moisture, drawing it away from the skin, retaining its own natural warmth and your body’s too, even while wet!
 That’s hot!
 All the while it provides breathable, comfortable wear.

-The majority of our Merino is sourced from Levin, in the Manawatu region of New Zealand, where it is knitted and every roll of fabric highly scrutinised before it even reaches us!
-(By the way the scrutiny doesn’t stop there - we pride ourselves in our quality control!)
+These days our Merino is sourced from Australia (unfortunately our New Zealand makers have left our shores), made from a mix of Australian and New Zealand merino wool it is knitted and every roll of fabric highly scrutinized before it even reaches us.
+By the way the scrutiny doesn’t stop there - we pride ourselves in our quality control.

-‘What’s a good weight to buy you ask?’ – Well a lot of winter hoodies, sweatshirts can be 300-400gsm, don’t forget, but bulky too.
+‘What’s a good weight to buy you ask?’ – Well a lot of winter hoodies, sweatshirts can be 300-400gsm but don’t forget bulky too.

-Merino offers the same benefits, for all year round wear at just 220gsm!
-That’s what we use on our garments, and even lighter at just 170gsm for our merino accessories.
+Our Merino offers the same benefits for all year round wear at just 170gsm.
 Now we think that’s warming to know!

 Common wool can itch but not Merino with its ultra-fine fiber and elasticity it maneuvers easily with your body’s movements allowing for a softer feel against the skin.

 Fact – There is a measurement for Merino softness which is called Micron.
 This is used to class the wool by measuring the diameter of the wool fiber, starting from 18 microns being the finest, to common wool ranging from 25-40 microns.
 Our Merino varies but generally no more than 20.5 micron – now that’s soft!